lampepfl/gears/README.md

 The concepts and code here should be regarded as a strawman, in the sense of "meant to be knocked down".

+Here is a [slidedeck](./scalar-slides.pdf) of a talk given at Scalar 2023 covering some aspects of the library.
 A general rationale and introduction follows.

 ---